sez11a/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

 If you choose to use Liferay services in your verify process, you'll need to declare dependencies on those services.
-Because the services are not available until the Portal or the modules they rely on are started, **your verify process must depend on them to load**, before your processes can execute.
+Because the services are not available until the Portal, or the modules they rely on, are started, **your verify process must depend on them to load**, before your processes can execute.
 You can declare a dependency for your verify process, using the `@Reference` annotation.
 For example, here is a reference to the `DLFileVersionLocalService`